 g.
 If the application calls for purchase of equipment requiring maintenance after a warranty period, there must be a budget number to be charged for maintenance.

 i.
-Any “Significant Financial Interest” (as defined by federal and college policy) must be disclosed to the Controller at the time of submission, or after a grant is funded, at the time such a potential conflict of interest arises.
-In lieu of the aforementioned requirement, proposals to and grants awarded by any Public Health Service entity including the National Institutes of Health are governed by the PHS/NIH Financial Conflict of Interest Policy posted on the Middlebury College website in August 2012.
+Any “Significant Financial Interest” (as defined by Federal and College policy) must be disclosed to the controller at the time of submission, or after a grant is funded, at the time such a potential conflict of interest arises.
+In lieu of the aforementioned requirement, proposals to and grants awarded by any public health service entity including the National Institutes of Health are governed by the PHS/NIH Financial Conflict of Interest Policy posted on the Middlebury College website in August 2012.

-7. Upon receipt of contract or grant funds in response to an application approved and executed as set forth above, all procedures then in effect for disbursement of College funds from the regular College budget shall apply.
+7. Upon receipt of contract or grant funds in response to an application approved and executed as set forth above, all procedures then in effect for disbursement of College funds from the regular College budget will apply.
 The College cannot be less scrupulous in handling such external funds than in handling its own funds, and in some instances will be called upon to observe even more meticulous requirements.

 8. Middlebury College has a primary responsibility for the scholarly needs of its faculty.
 Middlebury also recognizes its concern for the continued scholarly productivity of faculty departing for other institutions.